About South Sudan

 Western Equatoria, Yambio

 Development in South Sudan

 Development in South Sudan was and is still seen as key to the:

 improvement of livelihoods amongst communities that have been engaged in more than 30 years of civil wars.
-With a Population of about 12 millions people, South Sudan remains one of the least developed nations in the world with no or few infrastructures such as roads, bridges, schools, hospitals and accommodation; exposing the majority of the population to low standards of living and livelihoods.
+With a population of about 12 million people, South Sudan remains one of the least developed nations in the world with no or few infrastructures such as roads, bridges, schools, hospitals and accommodation; exposing the majority of the population to low standards of living and livelihoods.
 In South Sudan, the memories of crimes committed during the years of civil wars are still fresh.
-These bitter memories were worsen by December 15, 2013 incident that claimed ten of thousands lives and displaced over 2 millions people and forced over 500,000 people as refugees in East African countries (Ethiopia, Sudan, Kenya, Uganda).
+These bitter memories were worsened by the December 15, 2013 incident that claimed ten of thousands of lives and displaced over 2 million people and forced over 500,000 people into refugees in East African countries (Ethiopia, Sudan, Kenya, Uganda).

-10. Annual population growth rate is 2.2%; and average life expectancy is 42 years of age.
+The annual population growth rate is 2.2%, and the average life expectancy is 42 years of age.

 South Sudan’s developmental & infrastructural background

 South Sudan has the dubious distinction of having some of the worst development indicators in the world.
 It needs basic development in all aspects including physical infrastructures, health, food, security, stability, shelter and technology.